When spying on employees becomes a breach of privacyby

 You might also be interested in

-Barry Ross, Director, Crossland Employment Solicitors, has been practicing Employment Law since 2006 when he worked in-house for major legal expenses Insurance provider, DAS.
+Barry Ross, director and partner at Crossland Employment Solicitors, has been practising Employment Law since 2006 when he worked in-house for major legal expenses Insurance provider, DAS.
 There, he provided employment law advice across a whole spectrum of issues to commercial and individual clients.
-Barry provides commercial advice on all employment issues...
+Barry provides commercial advice on all...